 - Sprinkle the dough lightly with more flour and begin to roll it into a round, sprinkling lightly with more flour as necessary to prevent sticking.
 The edges will be jagged and a bit rough.

 - Allow it to cook for about 1 minute without disturbing it, or until the edges begin to lift.
-Slide the spatula underneath the flatbread, ensuring that there are no spots that might stick.
+Slide the spatula underneath the flatbread, ensuring that there are no spots that are sticking.

 - Flip the flatbread over and allow it to cook for another minute, pressing it firmly back onto the skillet with the spatula to prevent it from puffing up.
 You can also take a toothpick and prick any bubbles to deflate them.

-- Once the flatbreads are done cooking but are still very warm, open the tea towel and remove both pieces of bread.
+- If you'd like to roll them in a coil while they are still very warm, open the tea towel and remove both pieces of bread.
 Place one about 4 inches from one short end of the towel, fold the edge over the bread, and roll the bread tightly in the towel.

 - Place the second flatbread on the unrolled portion of the towel, and repeat the process, rolling until the two flatbreads are tightly wrapped in the towel.
 Allow them to cool for at least 5 minutes wrapped in the towel before unwrapping and serving.